mulekick/megadownload/README.md

      - duplicates (same quality or lower)
      - mute thumbnails previews
    - Save the content you want to save and delete the rest (setting up the -d option to the approximate length of what interests you will discard most of the garbage).
    - I routinely use it to download like 40-50 videos at the same time.
-Don't hesitate to feed it large 150-200 Mb HAR files !
+Don't hesitate to feed it large 150-200 Mb .har files !
    - At the same time, don't go too much above the 50 simultaneous downloads mark or the progress bars may behave unexpectedly and mess up your terminal.
 Experiment until you find the volume of HAR data you're comfortable using.
    - If you try to download multiple media with the exact same duration from the same platform, you may sometimes (but rarely) end up with video from a media muxed with the audio of another media.
-   - To counter this, you can always save a HAR file after you've opened an URL to a media, then immediately run the program on it.
+   - To counter this, you can always save a .har file after you've opened an URL to a media, then immediately run the program on it.

 ## less important notes
 - This was extensively tested on [a number of platforms](./platformslist).
 Though the list of supported platforms may expand in the future, your favorite platforms probably are already supported 😏.